Odie/gd-edit-docs/docs/index.md

 This little program needs Java 8 to run.
 To get your very own copy, visit [java.com](https://java.com/download/).

-Then, please grab the version for your platform:
+Then, grab a copy of the editor for your platform:

 - [Windows version](http://tiny.cc/gdedexe)